ScottRFrost/SimpleSFTPSyncCore/README.md

 After downloading, the files are moved based on [TheMovieDB](https://api.themoviedb.org) genres (for movies) and series titles (for tv series).

-This is the new .NET Core version of [SimpleSFTPSync](https://github.com/ScottRFrost/SimpleSFTPSync), which now uses SQLite instead of MS SQL Compact.
+This is the .NET 5 version of [SimpleSFTPSync](https://github.com/ScottRFrost/SimpleSFTPSync), which now uses SQLite instead of MS SQL Compact.

 As always, input is appreciated!